earthlab/earthlab.github.io/_posts/courses/earth-analytics/00-course-overview/sessions/2017-01-01-week-02-time-series-data.md

 ## <i class="fa fa-ship" aria-hidden="true"></i> Welcome to Week 2!

 Welcome to week {{ page.week }} of Earth Analytics!
-In week 2 we will learn how to work with data in `R` and `RStudio`.
-We will also learn how to work with data collected by in situ sensor networks including the USGS stream gage network data and NOAA / National Weather Service precipitation data.
-These data are collected through time and thus require knowledge of both working with date fields, dealing with missing data and also efficient plotting and subsetting of large datasets.
-All of the data we work with are for the Boulder region and can be used to quantify drivers of the 2013 flood event.
+In week 02 we will learn how to work with data in `R` and `RStudio`.
+We will also learn how to work with time series data.
+To work with time series data you need to know how to deal with date and time fields and missing data.
+It is also helpful to know how to subset the data by date.

+The data that we use this week is collected by US Agency managed sensor networks.
+We will use the USGS stream gage network data and
+NOAA / National Weather Service precipitation data.
+All of the data we work with were collected in Boulder, Colorado around the time of the 2013 floods.

 Read the assignment below carefully.
 Use the class and homework lessons to help you complete the assignment.